motonik-heldoaxxyy/Skibidi-Bot-Template/README.md

 #### **Using Termux**:
-1. Open Termux on your Android device, or download from this [linl]().
+1. Open Termux on your Android device, or download from this [link](https://f-droid.org/en/packages/com.termux/).
 2. Install Git if you haven't already by running:
    ```bash
    pkg install git